LAST UPDATED: 15th December 2020

 Personal Data may be disclosed to third parties in connection with the Services we are providing.
 The recipients of any such information will depend on the Services that are being provided.
 Subject to any restrictions around confidentiality we have expressly agreed with our client or other transaction parties, such disclosures may include disclosures:

-- to our third party service providers who provide services such as website hosting, data analysis, payment processing, order fulfillment, information technology and related infrastructure provision, customer service, email delivery, auditing, depositary, custodian, administration, transfer agent and other services;
+- to our third party service providers and delegates who provide services such as website hosting, data analysis, payment processing, order fulfillment, information technology and related infrastructure provision, customer service, email delivery, auditing, depositary, custodian, administration, transfer agent, investment management, distribution and other services;

 - to third party experts and advisers (including external legal counsel, notaries, auditors and tax advisers);

 - to payment, banking and communication infrastructure providers including SWIFT, financial institutions or intermediaries with which we may have dealings including correspondent banks, insurers, insurance brokers, central counterparties (CCPs), clearing houses, clearing and settlement systems, exchanges, trading platforms, regulated markets, credit institutions, financial brokers, other banks, portfolio reconciliation service providers, margin service providers, middleware platforms, valuation agents, service agents and other service providers assisting on transactions;